cbib/TraceGroomer/README.md

 ### Users having generic data

-We have created this option for those formats that are not the other two scenarios, so your data is expectd to be in the form of a .xlsx file with sheets similar as in the provided 'toyp3'  :
+We have created this option for those formats that are not the other two scenarios, so your data is expectd to be in the form of a .xlsx file with sheets similar as in the provided in `example-sheet`:

 - this .xlsx file must **NOT** contain: formulas, symbols accompanying the numeric values, nor special characters.
 - each sheet must correspond to one type of quantification, see _Notes_ below.
 - the header (first row, with the molecules IDs), and the first column (with the samples) can contain non numeric values.
 - the isotopologues names, in the header, must follow the convention `metaboliteID_labelX`: the substring `_label` is compulsory and is located between the metabolite name (or identifier) `metaboliteID` and the number of marked carbon atoms `X` (e.g. `glucose6phosphate_label0`).

-As in example [toyp3](groomexamples/toyp3) if you only have Isotopologue Absolute values, but not the other tables: put them as a single named sheet in your .xlsx file, and we automatically generate all the other types of tables for you !
+**Important** : If you only have Isotopologue Absolute values, but not the other tables: put them as a single named sheet in your .xlsx file, and TraceGroomer automatically generate all the other types of tables for you !

 _Notes_:
 - sheets corresponding to isotopologue Proportions (when available) and isotopologue Absolute values (compulsory if the proportions not available) must have isotopologues as columns and samples as rows.
 - sheets corresponding to abundance and mean enrichment  (when available) must have metabolites as columns and samples as rows.
 - the sheets corresponding to isotopologues measurements must be named with a name containing the string "isotopol".
 The names of the sheets must be unambiguous.

-Possible advanced options:
+## Advanced options:

+Available for all the types of supported input files:

 - normalize by the amount of material (number of cells, tissue weight): setting the path to the file in `--amountMaterial_path` option.
 The file must be like [this csv file](groomexamples/toyp2/nbcells-or-amountOfMaterial.csv), and the first column must contain the same names as in metadata 'original\_name'.
 - normalize by an internal standard (present in your data) at choice: using the advanced option `--use_internal_standard`.